Returning to the Office (FAQs)

 - Discourage visitors and clients from coming into the office unless it is necessary.

 - Be kind.
 This is a stressful time for everyone, and an extra bit of kindness right now can go a long way.

 - COVID-19 stations are located at the entrance to each office.
 They contain face masks, disinfecting wipes, and hand sanitizer.
 The Pottstown office, our most populated office, has stations at each entry door, in the kitchens, and in the mailroom.
 Employees can request extra PPE or cleaning supplies if needed by contacting their COVID Officer.
-Checking your temperature when you come into an office is no longer mandatory.

 - Cleaning supplies will be available, and employees are encouraged to clean and disinfect workspaces when needed.

 - Posters are displayed in the offices and on the TPD Community as reminders on how to prevent the spread of germs.

 Do not report to any TPD office if you have been exposed to COVID-19 or have COVID-19 symptoms.
 If you have been in an office recently, contact your manager.
 If you develop symptoms while in an office, immediately contact your manager and follow CDC guidelines.
 Managers should contact Human Resources if either of these events occur.

 Please follow the mask requirements of the CDC, state, and local governments where your office is located.